initenit/initenit/README.md

 ### Hi there 👋

 - i'm student of CNU Computer Science Engineering
-- i'm studying data communication, OS, Alogrithm etc ...
+- i'm studying Algorithm, Data Science, ML etc ...
-- i'm interested in computer games since i was 4yo.
+- i'm interested in Autonomous Driving.
-- i always want to develop computer games.

 <!--
 **initenit/initenit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.